shutas/shutasuzuki/exampleSite/content/blog/cissp-full.md

 ##### What I did to prepare

 Let me first state the background knowledge I had before starting the preparation for this exam.
 I have an undergraduate degree in computer science where I realized my hatred for computer programming.
 Fixing your own code, let alone other people's code, was a total nightmare.
-In my last year of college, I cut courses that required countless nights of battling with buggy code and cans of Monster drinks.
+In my last year of college, I cut courses that required countless nights of battling buggy code with cans of Monster.
 Instead, I focused on taking more theoretical computer science courses.
-My last semester of college was devoted to drafting proofs by reduction to mathematically show the security guarantees of various cryptosystems.
-I ended up taking many computer science courses which do not use computers at all.
+It's ironic that I ended up taking many computer science courses which do not use computers at all.

 In addition to above, I took a few courses related to computer security along the way which introduced many concepts covered in the CBK.
 Nonetheless, this exam does not test detailed technical knowledge anyway, so the CISSP exam can be easily cracked without any previous exposure to information security as long as you are properly prepared.